 Since Jaye isn't studying a practical business course at uni, she's had to develop skills as she goes along, and admits she's made mistakes along the way.

 But it's through making these mistakes, and learning lessons when things go wrong, that Jaye has been able to bring her vision for the app to life.

 I believe business skills are acquired through experience, mostly from making mistakes but also by learning from other business owners.

 My parents run a successful business, so I learnt a lot from them too.

 So how easy is it to set up a business at uni?
-And with so many start-ups these days being digital, do you need to have tech skills to succeed?
+And with so many start-ups these days having a digital focus, do you need to have tech skills to succeed?

-According to Jaye, while you do need these people on your team, you don't need to be a technology wizard yourself to get going.
+According to Jaye, while you do need these people on your team, you don't need to be a technological wizard yourself to get going.

 You don’t need to be a tech expert to set up [a business].
 I was so eager to get started I taught myself how to build a website and how to use Photoshop for designs etc.

 But you do need tech experts in your team to create an app (to a professional standard, anyway).

 So if tech skills aren't the key to success, what is?
 While having a great business idea is one thing, having the skills to make it a reality and start earning money is a whole different ball game.